iMissile/Self.Writing/Notes/DataScience_notes.md

 - [A central repository of Business Science presentations http://www.business-science.io/](https://github.com/business-science/presentations)
 - [Building a simple Sales Revenue Dashboard with R Shiny & ShinyDashboard](https://datascienceplus.com/building-a-simple-sales-revenue-dashboard-with-r-shiny-shinydashboard/)
 - Новые полезные пакеты для препроцессинга данных (прогнозная аналитика):
+	- [yardstick](https://topepo.github.io/yardstick/) allows you to easily create tidy performance estimates.
+Using a syntax similar to dplyr’s you can compute common performance metrics, such as precision, and recall (for classification), or numeric metric outcomes for regression, and have them returned in a tidy data frame.
+	- [tidyposterior](https://topepo.github.io/tidyposterior/) is used to conduct Bayesian post hoc analyses of resampling results generated by models.
+It can be considered an upgraded version of caret::resample.
+Though it works natively with rsample, it can be used with any data frame of results.
 	- [The `recipes` package is an alternative method for creating and preprocessing design matrices that can be used for modeling or visualization](https://topepo.github.io/recipes/articles/Simple_Example.html).
 Developed by Max Kuhn, Hadley Wickham.
 	- [`rsample` contains a set of functions that can create different types of resamples and corresponding classes for their analysis](https://topepo.github.io/rsample/).
 Developed by Max Kuhn, Hadley Wickham.
 	- [`corrr` is a package for exploring correlations in R](https://github.com/drsimonj/corrr).
 It focuses on creating and working with data frames of correlations (instead of matrices) that can be easily explored via corrr functions or by leveraging tools like those in the tidyverse.